Classics and Modern Languages

 Living Costs

-Living costs at Oxford are generally lower than many expect, since colleges provide accommodation and facilities that help reduce expenses.
+Living expenses at Oxford are often lower than expected, thanks to college-provided accommodation and facilities that help students manage day-to-day costs.

 Estimated living costs for 2025:

-• Based on being in Oxford for around six months each year (three terms of eight weeks each).
+• Duration: Based on approximately six months in Oxford each year (three terms of eight weeks)

-• Students may want to budget for a nine-month period to cover holidays and essential expenses.
+• Students may wish to budget for a full nine-month period to account for holidays and essential expenditures.

 Financial Support